 From the outset, some Magicians lived and worked together as an intentional community so that we might broadly benefit from each other’s partnership in learning and applying valuescience.
 When we incorporated Magic as a public service organization in 1979, this core group assumed primary responsibility for shaping and delivering its programs.
 Ever since, residents of the intentional community have relied upon valuescience to generate insights and to apply these to further common good.

-Many humans want for requisites of a decent life.
+Many humans lack the requisites of a decent life.
 Despite millennia of technological innovation, social reform, and philanthropic effort, more people today than ever before are starving, homeless, sick, brutalized, environmentally poisoned, and struggling to find meaning and purpose.

 Information pertaining to value entails prediction of consequences of interactions with an environment that includes other people, other life, and abiotic entities, both natural and artificial.
 Ecology is the sole demonstrated means for predicting such outcomes more successfully than we can predict them by chance.
 It is the only way humans have discovered to inform action so that we more often get what we want and want what we get.
 Ecology practiced to these ends is valuescience.